 Before you can answer the question of how to write an e-learning course, ask yourself who you’re writing for.
 What is their existing level of knowledge on the subject matter?
 Answering this question can help you write with a clear goal.
 Your writing needs to remain focused and not digress into irrelevant tangents.

-No matter how engaging your course, your reader’s attention will diminish over time.
+No matter how engaging your course is, your reader’s attention will diminish over time.
 Attention spans online are simply shorter.
 That’s why it’s important to position the most necessary information is at the start of your course, you can mention minor details last.

 Break complex ideas up into short sentences, and use words that almost anyone can understand.
 This makes it easier for learners to digest new information and keep up with your course.
 We recommend sticking to short sentences of 20 words maximum.
 Here’s a cheat sheet with the ideal writing parameters.